 Brackets and Pintles

 The D38579 pintle was a plain looking “fork” bracket.
 These could be used with the M2HB .50 caliber, the Browning .30 caliber M1919A4 and the M1918A2 BAR.
 The obvious shortcoming of this type pintle is the total lack of a provision to hold an ammunition box when used with a belt fed weapon.
-One of these pintles can be seen in Figure 11.
+One of these is Figure 11 in the gallery above.

 The next type used was the E10014 shown in Figure 12.
 This was a combination cradle, pintle and ammunition box tray originally developed for the M24A2 and A3 pedestal mounts.
 It is commonly called the .30/.50 caliber cradle.
 Similar to the cradle used on the M49 ring mount, the E10014 consisted of the D90078 tray, combined with either the D90045 welded and fabricated or 7068880 cast steel cradle and pintle.